EtienneCmb/tensorpac/_sources/install.rst.txt

 Then if you want to be able to plot your results you'll need to install `Matplotlib <https://matplotlib.org/>`_.

+Some additional packages might also be required, in particular :

+* `MNE Python <https://mne.tools/stable/index.html>`_ for running some examples, in particular some statistical functions are needed
+* `Numba <http://numba.pydata.org/>`_, a Python compiler to speed up some functions

 Standard installation
 +++++++++++++++++++++